TEDxAuckland/tedx-auckland-site/src/_drafts/putting-discourse-on-the-desk--a-new-play-by-james-wenley.md

 “I think I’ve always used what I learnt when I was a performer and I apply that to my lectures and that is where I feel the most in my element.
 The lecture hall is my audience and I am the performer and so that is actually quite comfortable but because this is personally revealing, there is vulnerability there.”

-*Presented by Theatre of Love and directed by Rachael Longshaw-Park (An Organ of Soft Tissue), Dr Drama Makes A Show is touring this summer to Auckland and Wellington:Playing at Q Vault as part of Summer at Q and the Auckland Fringe Festival Tuesday 18 through Saturday 22 February, 8:30pm.*
+*Presented by Theatre of Love and directed by Rachael Longshaw-Park (An Organ of Soft Tissue), Dr Drama Makes A Show is touring this summer to Auckland and Wellington: Playing at Q Vault as part of Summer at Q and the Auckland Fringe Festival Tuesday 18 through Saturday 22 February, 8:30pm - 9:30pm.*

-*Playing at 93 Kelburn Parade, Victoria University of Wellington Kelburn Campus as part of the New Zealand Fringe Festival Tuesday 3 March through Saturday 7 March, 5:30pm.*
+*Playing at 93 Kelburn Parade, Victoria University of Wellington Kelburn Campus as part of the New Zealand Fringe Festival Tuesday 3 March through Saturday 7 March, 5:30pm - 6:30pm.*